Rhewyn/BeerChat/README.md

 npm install
 npm install -g react-native-cli

+to run your own forum make an account on sendbird.com and use the token that it gives you and input it into src/sendbirdActions/user.js on line 8

 "npm run start" in one console run "react-native run-ios" in another console. wait for it...........it takes a bit to load the build.